danross1/power-router/README.md

 - name
 - backstory

 Heroes should be able to have many powers, and many heroes may have the same powers (many to many).
-Create a junction table to accomodate this.
+Create a junction table to accommodate this.
 In the junction table, use `ON DELETE CASCADE` after the `REFERENCES` piece in order to allow deleting heroes who are still listed in the junction table.
 Example:

 ```SQL
 hero_id INT REFERENCES hero ON DELETE CASCADE